upbound/docs/content/core-concepts/kcl/inputs-outputs.md

 items = _items
 ```

-The `items` variable should contain only valid composed resource objects, otherwise the function will fail and emit an error like below:
+The `items` variable should contain only valid composed resource objects, otherwise the function fails and emits an error like below:

 ```bash
 cannot compose resources: cannot generate a name for composed resource "": Object 'Kind' is missing in 'unstructured object has no kind'
 ```

-This can happen when the `items` array is mistakingly populated by the wrong data.
+This can happen when the `items` array is mistakenly populated by the wrong data.